The Latest: Tsunami warnings lifted in many places but Chile raises it to highest level

 The quake was one of the biggest ever recorded.
 Several people were injured, but none gravely.
 No major damage has been reported.

 The danger appeared to be subsiding in some places.
-But Chile upgraded its warning to the highest level for most of its lengthy Pacific coast and said it was evacuating hundreds of people.
+But Chile upgraded its warning to the highest level for most of its lengthy Pacific coast, and New Zealand has said tsunami activist has begun to reach its shores, about 6,000 miles (9,656 kilometers) from the quake's epicenter.

 Here's the latest: